ABird2918/Pi-in-da-ski/README.md

 * May Week 2: Rethought ball designs and realized that dblquad needs a function to integrate, not raw data.
 * May Week 3: Caded new ball and researched ways to make raw data an integratable function but decided on going back to the trapz function.
 * May Week 4: Printed ball and worked on adding time collection to the circuitpython data collection program.
-* May Week 5: Assembled ball and worked primarily on documentation.
+* May Week 5: Assembled ball, fixed some wiring, and worked primarily on documentation.
 * Jun Week 1:

 ****